-The fundamental concept of Same Time and Place presupposes that if the same person or group of persons committed more than one crime and the time and space intervals separating them were insignificant, all of the crimes make up a single incident.
+The fundamental concept of Same Time and Place presupposes that if the same person or group of persons committed more than one crime and the time and space intervals separating them were insignificant, all the crimes make up a single incident.
 Normally, the offenses must have occurred during an unbroken time period and at the same or adjoining locations.
-However, incidents can also be comprised of offenses which, by their nature, involve continuing criminal activity by the same offenders at different times and places, as long as LE deems the activity to constitute a single criminal transaction.
+However, incidents can also be comprised of offenses which, by their nature, involve continuing criminal activity by the same offenders at different times and places if, LE deems the activity to constitute a single criminal transaction.
 See Example 4, Same Time and Place.

-In SRS, LEAs use the concept of Same Time and Place to determine whether they should apply the Hierarchy Rule to a group of crimes; if so, the agency reports only the crime highest in the hierarchy.
+In Summary Reporting System (SRS), LEAs used the concept of Same Time and Place to determine whether they should apply the Hierarchy Rule to a group of crimes.
+The agency reported only the crime highest in the hierarchy.
 Though NIBRS does not follow the Hierarchy Rule, LEAs must still apply the concept of Same Time and Place to determine whether a group of crimes constitutes a single incident.
 This is crucially important since the application of the concept determines whether LEAs should report the crimes as individual incidents or as a single incident comprised of multiple offenses.